-- (1) Check "Entered into System" for all property and evidence that is held and deposited in one of the designated storage areas (temporary evidence locker, evidence room, basement storage area).
+(1) Check "Entered into System" for all property and evidence that is held and deposited in one of the designated storage areas (temporary evidence locker, evidence room, basement storage area).
 (2) Check "Hold for Invest.
-And Do Not Release" - (2) Check "Hold for Invest.
-And Do Not Release" for all evidence. - (3) Check "Release on Demand" for all found property for which the owner has been identified. - (4) Check "Hold for Invest." for all found property for which no ownership has been established, and for found property turned in by a person who states that they intend to claim the property if it remains unclaimed after the mandatory waiting period established in this directive. - (5) Check "Hold for Destruct." for all alcoholic beverages.(6) For drugs and other controlled substances, check "Hold for Invest. + Hold for Destruct. - + Do Not Release." - c.
+And Do Not Release" for all evidence.

+(3) Check "Release on Demand" for all found property for which the owner has been identified.
+(4) Check "Hold for Invest." for all found property for which no ownership has been established, and for found property turned in by a person who states that they intend to claim the property if it remains unclaimed after the mandatory waiting period established in this directive.

+(5) Check "Hold for Destruct." for all alcoholic beverages.
+(6) For drugs and other controlled substances, check "Hold for Invest. + Hold for Destruct. + Do Not Release."

+c.
 Property Item Information: This is where you enter the specific property/evidence information. d.
 Names: Up to two names can be associated with a property record.
 You can click on the check box describing their relation to the case, and then enter their address information in the spaces provided.

-- 3. Evidence transfers/transactions - a.
+3. Evidence transfers/transactions

+a.
 The transfer of custody of all property classified as evidence shall also be documented in the property record for each item of evidence.
-Examples of the transfer of custody of evidence include: - (1) To the investigating officer for court appearances - (2) To/from a lab for analysis - (3) To the DA's office - (4) To another law enforcement agency which is assuming responsibility for the follow-up investigation and prosecution of the case to which the evidence is related (e.g., PSP, Millersville Borough, Butler County District Attorney's Office, FBI. etc.) - b.
-To maintain the integrity of the physical evidence, all property records relating to evidence will remain in the custody of the MUPD. - c.
+Examples of the transfer of custody of evidence include:

+(1) To the investigating officer for court appearances

+(2) To/from a lab for analysis

+(3) To the DA's office

+(4) To another law enforcement agency which is assuming responsibility for the follow-up investigation and prosecution of the case to which the evidence is related (e.g., PSP, Millersville Borough, Butler County District Attorney's Office, FBI, etc.)

+b.
+To maintain the integrity of the physical evidence, all property records relating to evidence will remain in the custody of the MUPD.

+c.
 When evidence is to be transferred for an extended period of time (i.e., 30 days or more) or permanently to the custody of another criminal justice entity, as in Subsections 4.a (3) and (4) above, the transaction shall also be documented in a supplemental report. d.
-Information to be documented regarding the transfer of evidence shall include the following (PLEAC 3.5.2): - (1) Name of the MUPD member possessing/receiving the evidence (PLEAC 3.5.2)(a) - (2) Date and time of every transaction/transfer (PLEAC 3.5.2)(b) - (3) Name and assignment of the member receiving the evidence (PLEAC 3.5.2)(c) - (4) Reason for the transaction/transfer (PLEAC 3.5.2)(d) - (5) Name and location of any laboratory and/or agency to which the evidence was transferred (PLEAC 3.5.2)(e) - (6) Type of examination(s) requested (PLEAC 3.5.2)(f) - (7) Any other pertinent information relating to the transaction/transfer of the evidence (PLEAC 3.5.2)(g) - (8) Any type of hazard related to the evidence - (9) Complaint/case/incident number - (10) Location where evidence was obtained - (11) If obtained from a person, name of the person - (12) Full description of the item(s) - e.
+Information to be documented regarding the transfer of evidence shall include the following (PLEAC 3.5.2):

+(1) Name of the MUPD member possessing/ receiving the evidence (PLEAC 3.5.2)(a)

+(2) Date and time of every transaction/transfer (PLEAC 3.5.2)(b)

+(3) Name and assignment of the member receiving the evidence (PLEAC 3.5.2)(c)

+(4) Reason for the transaction/transfer (PLEAC 3.5.2)(d) (5) Name and location of any laboratory and/or agency to which the evidence was transferred (PLEAC 3.5.2)(e)

+(6) Type of examination(s) requested (PLEAC 3.5.2)(f) (7) Any other pertinent information relating to the transaction/transfer of the evidence (PLEAC 3.5.2)(g) (8) Any type of hazard related to the evidence e.
 These requirements will ensure that the chain of custody of the evidence will be ascertainable for court purposes and presentation.
 It provides a way to determine who had possession of and the location of the evidence during any time that it was in the custody of the MUPD or other authorized agency or individual.

+- (9) Complaint/case/incident number

+- (10) Location where evidence was obtained

+- (11) If obtained from a person, name of the person

+(12) Full description of the item(s)